 3) Guns n’ Roses was formed in Hollywood in 1985 and was signed to Geffen Records in 1986.
 The lineup featured vocalist Axl Rose, lead guitarist Slash, rhythm guitarist Izzy Stradlin, bassist Duff McKagan, and drummer Steven Adler.
 Their albums include Appetite for Destruction, G N R Lies, Use Your Illusion 1 & 2, and The Spaghetti Incident.
 Eventually all members except for Rose departed the band – some fired, some quit.
 Rose leaked word that Guns n’ Roses would be releasing a new album entitled Chinese Democracy in 1994.
 However, the album (featuring only Rose of the original lineup) wasn’t completed until 2008 and was critically panned.
 Slash and McKagan rejoined the band in 2015 for the Not in this Lifetime tour.
 GNR’s hits include Welcome to the Jungle, It’s So Easy, Paradise City, My Michelle, Sweet Child of Mine, Patience, Used to Love Her, Civil War, Knockin’ on Heaven’s Door, and Get in the Ring.

 2) Poison may not have the musical chops of some of the other popular Hair Metal bands on the list, but they embody everything that attracted teenage girls to scream allegiance and buy over 45 million albums worldwide.
-In many circles they are The band was formed in 1983 in Mechanisburg, Pennsylvania under then name Paris.
+The band was formed in 1983 in Mechanisburg, Pennsylvania under then name Paris.
 The lineup consisted of lead vocalist Bret Michaels, guitarist Matt Smith, bassist Bobby Dall, and drummer Rikki Rockett.
 To further their careers, the band relocated to Los Angeles and changed their name to Poison.
 In 1986, guitarist Smith returned home to PA and was replaced by C.C.
 DeVille.
 The band was signed to Enigma Records and released the breakthrough album Look What the Cat Dragged In in that same year.
 The album spawned the hits Talk Dirty to Me, I Want Action, and I Won’t Forget You and became the highest selling album on the Enigma label.
 Their follow up album Open Up and Say Ahh peaked at Number 2 on the American music charts.
 The album included the Number 1 single Every Rose Has Its Thorn 1990 saw the release of Poison’s third album, Flesh & Blood.
 The multi-platinum album spawned several hits including Unskinny Bop and Something to Believe In.
 Clashing personalities led to the dismissal of DeVille from the band in 1993, replaced by Richie Kotzen.
 Kotzen didn’t last long.
 When it was discovered he was having an affair with Rockett’s fiancé, Kotzen was fired and replaced by Blues Saraceno.
 DeVille was then brought back into the band in 1996.
 Although new music has slowed, they continue to sell out concert tours.
 They are one of the all time greatest party bands.

 1) Bon Jovi has been making hit records since 1983 to the present.
 The original lineup consisted of singer Jon Bon Jovi, keyboardist David Bryan, drummer Tico Torres, guitarist Phil X, and bassist Hugh McDonald.
 After scoring a hit with the single Runaway, the band went through some lineup changes consisting of Richie Sambora on lead guitar and Alec John Such on bass.
 The band enjoyed huge success with the 1986 release Slippery When Wet which included the hit singles You Give Love a Bad Name, Living on a Prayer, and Wanted Dead or Alive.
 The album spent eight weeks at Number 1 on the U.S. Billboard 200 Chart.
 New Jersey in 1988 proved another hit album for the band including such singles as Bad Medicine, I’ll Be There for You, Born to Be My Baby, and Lay Your Hands on Me.
 Subsequent albums include Keep the Faith, These Days, Crush, Bounce, Have a Nice Day, Lost Highway, The Circle, What About Now, Burning Bridges, and This House is Not For Sale.
 Hugh McDonald returned to the bass for the band in 1994.
 Phil X formally replaced Sambora on lead guitar in 2016 after Sambora left the group.
 Year after year, decade after decade Bon Jovi has supplied a stead stream of hits including cross-genre hit Who Says You Can’t Go Home which peaked at Number 1 on the Country Charts.
 Every album has shown growth and adaptation to new music trends.
 Ironically they earn the top slot of the Top Ten Hair Metal Bands by not staying in the Hair Metal genre, but by constantly keeping their sound relevant.